QwerMike/snippet-sharing/README.md

 *Snippet Sharing is a service for sharing code/text snippets.
 It allows you to paste a text snippet, and then you can share the link to it with somebody.*

 ## Info
-You can paste a text snippet, and then you will get two links.
+1) You paste a text/code snippet you want to share.
+2) Then you publish it and will get two links:
+    - first is for update/delete access
+    - second is only for read access
-First link allows you to modify and delete the snippet.
+3) Send the appropriate link to the person you want.

-The second link grants only read-only access.
+*NOTE: It's your responsibility to save the link with update/delete access if you want to make changes later.*

 ## Links
 - [Functional specifications][1]